 I tend to make cakes from scratch but the carrot cake mix is one packet mix I usually do have in the house just because it has the perfect flavour, I don't need to attempt to replicate it when I can just use the mix.

-You can buy the Wow Cake Company Carrot cake from Ocado or off their website
+You can buy the Wow Cake Company Carrot cake from Ocado or off their website.
+You can also read my review of the cake mix here.

 As I already mentioned bread is not my strong point so I will take any help I can get.